-The Cole Foundation continues the wishes of Jack Cole, the man who established it in 1980.
+The Cole Foundation continues the wishes of Jack Cole, the man who established the foundation in 1980.
 “What is the use of living if not to make this world a better place for mankind.” was his motto.

 “Theatre is stories”